itom-project/itom/docs/userDoc/source/07_plugins/development/plugin-dataObject.rst

 **Add Operator '+'**
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-If mat1, mat2 and mat3 are data objects of same size and same type, then "+" operator can be used to perform elementwise addition in the following way.
+If mat1, mat2 and mat3 are data objects of same size and same type, then "+" operator can be used to perform element-wise addition in the following way.

 *mat3 = mat1 + mat2;*

-"+" operator performs elementwise addition on mat1 and mat2 and returns a resultant data object.
+"+" operator performs element-wise addition on mat1 and mat2 and returns a resultant data object.
 This operator returns the resultant data object of same size and type which needs to be stored in some other data object of same size and type (mat3) as shown in the statement above.

 **Add and Assign Operator '+='**
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-If mat1 and mat2 are data objects of same size and same type, then "+=" operator can be used to perform elementwise add and assign operation in the following way.
+If mat1 and mat2 are data objects of same size and same type, then "+=" operator can be used to perform element-wise add and assign operation in the following way.

 *mat2 += mat1;*

-"+=" operator performs elementwise addition operation on mat1 and mat2 and stores the resultant data object leftside of this it.
+"+=" operator performs element-wise addition operation on mat1 and mat2 and stores the resulting data object leftside of this it.

 **Subtract Operator '-'**
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-If mat1, mat2 and mat3 are data objects of same size and type, then "-" operator can be used to perform elementwise subtraction between these data objects in the following way.
+If mat1, mat2 and mat3 are data objects of same size and type, then "-" operator can be used to perform element-wise subtraction between these data objects in the following way.

 *mat3 = mat1 - mat2;*

-In the statement above, mat2 is subtracted from mat1 elementwise and the resultant data object is stored in mat3.
+In the statement above, mat2 is subtracted from mat1 element-wise and the resultant data object is stored in mat3.

 **Subtract and Assign Operator '-='**
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-If mat1 and mat2 are data objects of same size and type, then "-=" operator can be used to perform elementwise subtraction between these data objects in the following way.
+If mat1 and mat2 are data objects of same size and type, then "-=" operator can be used to perform element-wise subtraction between these data objects in the following way.

 *mat2 -= mat1;*

-In the statement above, mat1 is subtracted from mat2 elementwise and the resultant data object is stored back to mat2.
+In the statement above, mat1 is subtracted from mat2 element-wise and the resultant data object is stored back to mat2.

 **Multiplication with Constant Factor '*'**
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""